 • Chromebooks have an expiry date when they stop receiving updates.
 Our Chromebooks investigation in 2021 found models on sale with less than three years' support.
 All of our reviews tell you when security support runs out – check the Specifications section.

-Discover the models we recommend in our guide to the best Chromebooks.
+Discover the models we recommend - see best Chromebooks.

 Should I buy a laptop that runs Windows?